 By the end of Byline, your student reporter will have logged over 9,000 words—probably much more!
 If you pasted all 9,000 words into one double-spaced document, that’s over 37 pages in Times New Roman font!

 What Are “Flex Projects”?

-To make the course accessible for younger students (most 8th and some 9th graders), six of the 22 writing assignments are marked as Flex Projects.
-This means younger students do not need to write the actual paper to receive full credit, as long as they complete the readings, exercises, and outlining included in the Training Manual and Reporter’s Notebook.
+To make the course accessible for younger or struggling students, six of the 22 writing assignments are marked as Flex Projects.
+This means students do not need to write the actual paper to receive full credit, as long as they complete the readings, exercises, and outlining included in the Training Manual and Reporter’s Notebook.